Apex Eye’s research team includes both Principal Investigators and dedicated management support.

-Apex Eye has seven board certified ophthalmologists that have experience as Principal Investigators.
+Apex Eye has six board certified ophthalmologists that have experience as Principal Investigators.
 All are certified and current in Protection of Human Services in Clinical Studies and maintain strict adherence to Good Clinical Practice.

 Robert Benza, M.D.

 Dr. Benza received both his medical and ophthalmology degrees at the University of Cincinnati.
 Dr. Benza has over 20 years of practice experience.
 Dr. Benza has served as a Principal Investigator in a number of clinical studies.
 He is a frequent local lecturer – both in medical environments and in general events.
 Dr. Benza also received the American Academy of Ophthalmology, Lifelong Education for the Ophthalmologist Award.
 Dr. Benza has been chosen by his peers as a Top Doctor in the Cincinnati Magazine during the past eight consecutive years.